sumn2u/learn-javascript/en/design-patterns/creational-patterns.md

 h1Tag.setColor('Red');
 ```

-The `elementFactory` function is a factory in Javascript that creates and configures a DOM element based on the parameters the client passes.
-It will return an object that contains the created DOM element and methods that can be used to change the text or the color of the element in the future.

 ## 2. Abstract Factory Method

 Abstract factories are another creational design pattern.
 Its main goal is to provide an interface for creating families of related or dependent objects without specifying their concrete classes.
 This pattern ensures that the created objects are compatible and work together.